mipimipi/smsync/README.md

 1. After the synchronization is done, a success message is displayed and the current time is stored as `last_sync` in the configuration file.

-In the example, the synchronization would convert such a master folder structure:
+In the example, the synchronization would convert such a source folder structure:

-    /home/musiclover/Music/MASTER
+    /home/musiclover/Music/SOURCE
       |- ...
       |- Rock
           |- ...